6mm BR: Cartridge history

 Soon after the introduction of the .308 Winchester-based wildcat .308×1.5" Barnes cartridge, wildcatters and experimenters began developing their own wildcats based on .308 Winchester.
 By 1963 there were several .22 (5.56 mm) and .24 (6 mm) caliber cartridges based on the Barnes’ cartridge.
 The new cartridges’ accuracy and efficiency was noticed by the bench rest shooting community.
 The .24 caliber (6 mm) cartridge version became known as the 6mm Bench Rest or the 6mm BR due to its widespread use in the sport of bench rest shooting.

 Because the cartridge was a wildcat and was not standardized until several years later, several variations of the cartridge existed.
 Cases required fire forming in the chamber as chambers of the rifles varied from one to another.
 Several 6mm BR variants exist apart from the Remington and Norma versions: the 6mm BRX, 6mm Dasher, 6 mm BRBS 6 mm UBL and 6mm BR Farè.
-These wildcats cartridges require reshaping factory cartridge cases and handloading.
+These wildcat cartridges require reshaping factory cartridge cases and handloading.
 Over time, some wildcats became standardized and officially listed by the C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) and commercially available as factory produced brass for handloaders.